 Producers must agree to "Equipment Rental Agreement".

-Denver Community Media assets, including equipment and studio facilities, cannot be used for private financial gain or commercial purposes.
+Denver Community Media assets, including any equipment and facilities, cannot be used for private financial gain or commercial purposes.
 Assets may not be used to promote any commercial product, service or business, and may not be used for a direct call to action.
 This prohibition includes content intended for broadcast on community media access channels as well as content intended for other uses.

 Denver Community Media producers cannot accept payment as crew members or producers volunteering on member productions.
 Guests on programs are not required under any circumstances to pay fees to appear, nor are they required to make donations or contributions in connection with any program.
 These are considered commercial practices.

 Failure to observe this policy is a violation of the policies and procedures and may result in the permanent suspension of member privileges.

 Denver Community Media accepts community-driven content from producers but cannot accept content that is commercial in nature or that promotes commercial products or services.

 Producers may seek support for their programs through sponsorship or underwriting.
 Acceptable methods follow the PBS model of sponsorship and underwriting and messages which do not instill a call to action.